 OK, there are pictures, too.
 Of girls.
 But there's one big difference between the app and the magazine.
+Or at least there used to be.

 In another life, some 15 years ago, I had a subscription to Playboy.
 As in the magazine.
 I'd returned home from the University of Florida, moved out of my parents' house and in with a few friends and, well, why not.
 I was a bachelor in my early 20s.
-It was time to do something (else) Mom and Dad (well, Mom, anyway) wouldn't approve of.
+It was time to do something (else) Mom and Dad (well, Mom, certainly) wouldn't approve of.

 A couple things I remember from that era: